gregovin/dicecloud_models/model_structure/overal_structure.md

 # A character in dicecloud has the following properties(every time)
 - creatures: an array of [CreatureInfo](https://github.com/gregovin/dicecloud_models/blob/master/model_structure/overal_structure.md#creatureinfo-consists-of)
 - creatureProperties: an array of [FlatProp](Property_structure.md)
-- creatureVariables: an array of CreatureVariables
+- creatureVariables: an array of CreatureVariables //structure not fully understood yet

+where
-## CreatureInfo consists of
+## CreatureInfo
 - id: String,
 - owner: String,
 - name: String,